medic/cht-conf/README.md

 ### Docker

-**NB** - `cht-conf` in a Docker container should only be used if your familure with running containers.
-You will have to get your config files into the container in order to be able to use the `cht` call to interact with a remote CHT instance.
+**NB** - `cht-conf` in a Docker container should only be used if you're familiar with running containers.
+You will have to copy or mount your config files into the container in order to be able to use the `cht` call to interact with a remote CHT instance.

 Build and then run the `cht-conf` container: